 The following policies are relevant:

-(Link to the H&S Team Manual for reference on extranet)
+Health and Safety manual

-(Add, with dates of completion and date for review; membership of H&S sub-group on governing body etc.)
+Our Health and Safety Governors are Elaine Stanton and Elizabeth Bell.

 (2) Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children

-The following staff and governors have received Safe Recruitment training:
+The following staff and governors have received Safer Recruitment training:

-(Names and dates)
+Elizabeth Bell (01/2017), Sarah Wigham (12/2016)

-Our school will comply with the requirements outlined on the LSCB website ‘Key Safeguarding Employment Standards’ and in the LSCB Child Protection procedures as well as national documentation in ‘Keeping children safe in education’ September 2016, Part 3.
+Our school will comply with the requirements outlined in local multi-agency safeguarding arrangements ‘Key Safeguarding Employment Standards’ and in the LSCB Child Protection procedures as well as national documentation in ‘Keeping children safe in education’ September 2018, Part 3.

 Our school will refer to its responsibilities regarding safeguarding and child protection in all job descriptions, and/or to its profile in the school, in the general information distributed with application forms.
-Annex B in Keeping Children Safe in Education September 2016 has specific details of the role of the designated safeguarding lead.
+Annex B in Keeping Children Safe in Education September 2018 has specific details of the role of the designated safeguarding lead.